What is Filter Node?

 To define a Filter node in a Workflow, follow the steps below:

 - Go to the workflow editor, and start a new workflow or select an existing template

 - Click on the plus symbol

 - Click on 'Edit' to access the parameters input window

 - click on the 'Edit' option existing Filter node to access the parameters input window.

 Example: If you need to take action on IAM users whose Access Keys age are greater than 90 days – and want to delete these old IAM roles, you need to define conditions in the Filter node as shown below.

 - Use And or Or to define multiple conditions and sub-conditions to refine your workflow as per your needs.

-- Click Save Node after you set the parameters according to your requirement.
+- Click on 'Save' after you set the parameters according to your requirement.

 For your convenience, we have pre-configured filters.